Understanding Batten Disease: Symptoms, Types, Diagnosis, and Treatment Options

 Treatment Options for Batten Disease

 Currently, there is no known cure for most forms of Batten disease.
-However, in 2017, the FDA approved an enzyme replacement therapy called cerliponase alfa (Brineura) for CLN2 disease (TTP1 deficiency).
+However, in 2017, the FDA approved an enzyme replacement therapy called cerliponase alfa (Brineura) for CLN2 disease (TTP1 deficiency) which can slow the rate of loss of walking function.
 Other symptoms can be managed with medications, physical therapy, and occupational therapy.
+Ultimately, all forms of Batten disease are fatal.

 Seizures can be improved with certain medications, while therapy can help individuals with Batten disease maintain their functioning.
 Scientists continue to research possible treatments and therapies for this rare condition.